Trusted Substance Abuse Treatment in Indiana

 Signs of heroin addiction can be physical, psychological, and behavioral.
 The physical symptoms of heroin addiction are often the first to occur and the most apparent to friends and family.
 When someone injects heroin, they will feel the effects, including euphoria and happiness, almost immediately.
 Using heroin in other ways such as snorting, smoking, or running onto the gums does not produce the same immediate reaction; however, the signs of a heroin “high” will be apparent as soon as the drug begins to work within the brain.

 Some of the most common physical signs of heroin use include itching, constricted pupils, flushed skin, and vomiting.
-When someone uses heroin through an IV injection, needle or track marks are often apparent.
+When someone uses heroin through an IV injection or needle, track marks are often apparent.
 Other signs of heroin use that are physical, but perhaps not immediately obvious, include dry mouth, respiratory problems, and stomach issues.
 If a loved one is struggling with a heroin addiction, they may also need to use laxatives frequently to reduce feelings of constipation.
 You may also notice new or worsening legal or financial issues (related to heroin use), drug-seeking behavior, lack of interest in personal hygiene, the presence of drug paraphernalia, and increasing (yet voluntary) isolation.

 Insurance Can Help Pay for Treatment